Fra Cristobal Mountain

-Fra Cristoblal Mountain is the highest summit of the Fra Cristobal Range in Sierra County, New Mexico.
+Fra Cristobal Mountain is the highest summit of the Fra Cristobal Range in Sierra County, New Mexico.
 It is the peak in the northern end of the range, which gives the range its name.
 It rises to an elevation of 5932 ft.
 The summit overlooks the Jornada del Muerto to the east.

 History

-Fra Cristoblal Mountain is said to have resembled the profile of a priest, Fray Cristóbal de Salazar, a cousin of Juan de Oñate, with the first colonizing expedition in 1598.
+Fra Cristobal Mountain is said to have resembled the profile of a priest, Fray Cristóbal de Salazar, a cousin of Juan de Oñate, with the first colonizing expedition in 1598.
 The mountain marked the turn westward Jornada del Muerto toward the west where the trail passed through the Lava Gate to reach the Rio Grande.